Psychologist

 Financial problems may occur if money is borrowed or there is excessive use of credit to make purchases.
 Often the extent of the financial damage is discovered only after the shopper or spender has accumulated a large debt that necessitates a drastic change in lifestyle to resolve.

-As with most other addictive, impulse control, or compulsive disorders, there is a wide range of effective treatment options including individual psychotherapy, group and couples therapy, and self help programs such as Debtors Anonymous.
-Psychotropic medications, including antidepressants and mood stabilizers, can also be helpful in treating compulsive buying.
+As with most other addictive and impulse control problems, there is a wide range of effective treatment options including traditional psychotherapy, reality therapy, cognitive therapy and behavioral therapy.
+Group therapy and self-help programs such as Debtors Anonymous have also been shown to be effective.

 Couples therapy for compulsive buying can be an extremely important treatment modality since many couples act as a financial unit and generally blend income as well as spending.
 Money issues are an intrinsic part of marriage and are often a source of friction that can invade other aspects of the relationship.